Heather Locklear: Early life

-Heather Deen Locklear was born on September 25, 1961, in Los Angeles, California, the daughter of Diane (née Tinsley), a production executive, and Bill Locklear, an administrator at the University of California, Los Angeles (UCLA) and former colonel in the United States Marine Corps.
+Heather Deen Locklear was born on September 25, 1961, in Los Angeles, California, the daughter of Diane née Tinsley (b.
+1933), a production executive, and William "Bill" Robert Locklear (1929–2024), an administrator at the University of California, Los Angeles (UCLA) and former colonel in the United States Marine Corps.
 She has Lumbee ancestry.
+She has three older siblings: Laurie, Mark and Colleen.

 Career

 1980–1982: Beginnings

 While at UCLA, she began modeling and working in commercials for the school store.
 She made her earliest screen appearances in the early 1980s with small roles in episodes of CHiPs, 240-Robert and Eight Is Enough.
 Locklear auditioned for Three's Company in 1980—producers were looking for someone to replace Suzanne Somers—but she did not get the role.
-Later, she was screen tested with then-unknown Tom Cruise for the lead roles on The Powers of Matthew Star, an 1982 NBC short-lived TV series.
+Later, she was screen tested with then-unknown Tom Cruise for the lead roles on The Powers of Matthew Star, a 1982 NBC short-lived TV series.

 1982–1992: Breakthrough with Dynasty and T.J.
 Hooker

 In 1982, Locklear began a long term association with television producer Aaron Spelling.
 First, she was cast in a recurring role as Sammy Jo Dean on Spelling's Dynasty.
 The following year, while still appearing on Dynasty, Locklear took on a starring role as Officer Stacy Sheridan on the police drama T.J.
 Hooker.
 She would shuffle between both series until 1986, when T.J.
 Hooker was cancelled; after that, Locklear became a full-time member of the cast of Dynasty and would stay with the series until its conclusion in 1989.

 At a fan convention in Florida in 2024, Locklear described how the process of moving her from series to series worked: "I'd be in my police uniform, padded bra, all that s***, and then I'd have to be all glammed up, and they’d drive me to the Dynasty set, and so it kind of went back and forth...I just had two jobs!"

 Following Dynastys success, Locklear appeared in her first starring film as Drew Barrymore's mother in Firestarter (1984).

-Locklear had a leading role in the 1989 film The Return of Swamp Thing, for which she won the satirical Razzie Award for Worst Actress).
+Locklear had a leading role in the 1989 film The Return of Swamp Thing, for which she won the satirical Razzie Award for Worst Actress.
 She also starred in the short-lived sitcom Going Places created for the TGIF block.
 It was her "first time filming in front of a live audience", she said in an interview with Barry Roskin Blake on Inside Entertainment in 1990.